 The island is well connected to the mainland via beautiful Helgeland Bridge aside Norwegian County Road 17.
 Stokka, the airport in Sandnessjøen, is located towards the south.

 Alstahaug is located just south of Arctic Circle in Outer Helgeland.
-It offers many opportunities to the bird watchers to capture some of the beautiful birds in serene landscapes, be it inland or coastal where the boundary is formed between the habitats by the Seven Sisters.
+It offers many opportunities to the bird watchers to capture some of the beautiful birds in serene landscapes, be it inland or coastal, where the boundary is formed between the habitats by the Seven Sisters.

 Tjotta is one of the best areas for bird watching.
 Ostjønna is a beautiful nature reserve, which is also worth watching.

 The two glaciers in northern Norway are collectively known as Svartisen.
-It is located in Saltfjell mountain range as part of Saltfjellet-Svartisen National Park.
+It is located in the Saltfjell mountain range as part of Saltfjellet-Svartisen National Park.

 You can visit the glaciers in the municipalities of Meloy, Beiarn, Rodoy, and Rana.
-Svartisen has two different glaciers which are split by 1 km long Vesterdalen valley.
+Svartisen has two different glaciers, which are split by 1 km long Vesterdalen valley.
 Stretched over 370 sq.
-Km, Svartisen is the second largest glacier in Norway.
+Km, Svartisen, is the second-largest glacier in Norway.

 Its lowest point is 20m above sea level, and it is very easy to reach.
-You can hear a lot of streams trickling, smell the cloud, and see ice crystals twinkling in blue, green, white, and turquoise.
+You can hear a lot of streams trickling, smell the cloud and see ice crystals twinkling in blue, green, white, and turquoise.